Overview

 There is no national issuing authority of China Police Certificate covering the whole China.
 Applicants should apply for Shenzhen Police Certificate at the Entry and exit reception Hall for foreigners of Shenzhen Public Security Bureau.

-Shenzhen Police Certificate only confirms that applicant has no criminal record during living in Shenzhen not the whole China.
+Usually, Shenzhen Police Certificate only confirms that applicant has no criminal record during living in Shenzhen not the whole China.

 If you are unable to obtain a Shenzhen Police Clearance, we will help you as follows: